go-simpler/assert/README.md

 ⚠️ This package is not even meant to be a dependency!
 It's tiny (<100 LoC), so you can just copy-paste it into your project.
-There is also a special tool to do this automatically, add the following directive to any `.go` file in the root of your project and run `go generate ./...`:
+There is also a special tool to do this automatically: just add the following directive to any `.go` file and run `go generate ./...`:

 ```go
 //go:generate go run -tags=copier go-simpler.org/assert/cmd/copier .